Cauliflower Pizza Crust

 5. Transfer the cauliflower mixture to the pizza pan or cookie sheet and press to form the large pizza crust or mini pizza crusts.
 Press evenly to about ¼ inch thick, forming and smoothing the edges.

 6. Bake the crust for 30 – 35 minutes until golden brown.
-Using the parchment paper and a large spatula to assist, carefully turn the pizza crust over onto the baking pan – no parchment lining needed on the pan for this side – remove and discard the parchment paper.
+Using the parchment paper and a large spatula to assist, carefully turn the pizza crust over onto the baking pan – no parchment lining is needed on the pan for this side – remove and discard the parchment paper.
 Bake for an additional 10 minutes.
 Remove from oven.

 7. If using immediately, add sauce and desired toppings, careful not to overload.
 Bake pizza at 400°F for approximately 8 – 10 minutes.

-If using at a later time, cool crust completely, then leave the crust on the pizza pan or baking sheet and cover it with plastic wrap.
+If using at a later time, cool the crust completely, then leave the crust on the pizza pan or baking sheet and cover it with plastic wrap.
 Place into the freezer for an initial freeze.
-After the crust is frozen completely, remove it from the pan, wrap it in parchment and plastic wrap and carefully place it back into the freezer where it will not be crushed.
+After the crust is frozen completely, remove it from the pan, wrap it in parchment and plastic wrap, and carefully place it back into the freezer where it will not be crushed.

 TIP: If cardboard is available, cut a circle or oblong shape just larger than the cauliflower pizza crust for extra stability in the freezer.
 Place wrapped pizza crust on top of the cut cardboard shape and wrap the entire package in plastic wrap once again.
 Place into the freezer.

-When ready to use, unwrap and place the crust on baking pan, add desired toppings and bake at 400°F for approximately 10 – 12 minutes, until heated through.
+When ready to use, unwrap and place the crust on the baking pan, add desired toppings and bake at 400°F for approximately 10 – 12 minutes, until heated through.

 © 2019 Love + Craft Kitchen, LLC, All Rights Reserved